-Online Computer Software Design Courses and Classes
+Online Classes in Software Design

-Online computer software design classes are often taken to achieve an associate's, bachelor's or master's degree.
+Online computer software design classes are often taken to achieve an associate's, bachelor's, or master's degree.
 Classes generally include theories of design and software management, as well as specific programming languages.

-- Engineering and Management of Computer Software Class: Students typically focus on the development of software, such as preparation, design and execution.
-Principles expanded upon in this class include requirements, formatting, engineering and object-oriented analysis.
-Students may create a project that integrates contexts, preparations and management skills.
+Engineering and Management of Computer Software Class: Students typically focus on the development of software, such as preparation, design, and execution.
+Principles expanded upon in this class include requirements, formatting, engineering, and object-oriented analysis.
+Students may create a project that integrates contexts, preparations, and management skills.

-- Client Side Programming Class: Students learn how programs can be made interactive through a Web browser.
+Client Side Programming Class: Students learn how programs can be made interactive through a Web browser.
 The design principles of object-oriented graphical applications are explained.
-Other lessons cover techniques of event-handling and debugging.
+Other lessons cover techniques of event handling and debugging.
 Examples of applets and interface components are analyzed and discussed.
 Java or .NET programming coursework or experience may be a prerequisite.